 - A) Community Collaboration.
-This project will require collaboration between clients and providers and will include service providers, and families in assessing the need, interest and willingness to work with an in-home provider.
+The planning of the project was community-driven in that the idea was proposed by MHA based on direct experience working with the community.
+This project will require collaboration between clients and providers and will include service providers, and families in assessing the need, interest, and willingness to work with an in-home provider.
 The ARISE staff will also work collaboratively with other agencies, such as Aging and Adult Services, and community behavioral health and social service providers, to utilize additional and unique supports that will enable clients to maintain their housing in the most successful and independent manner possible. - B) Cultural Competency.
 The ARISE program will be sensitive to clients' backgrounds, culture, and language by recruiting and matching workers to clients based on race/ethnicity and language as much as possible.
-Staff and contractors will receive orientations and refresher trainings on cultural sensitivity and cultural humility, particularly as it may relate to cultural differences in communication and personal space when a worker is providing in-home services.

-- C) Client/Family-Driven.
-Client preference will be paramount throughout clients will determine if they want to enroll in the program, and they will have a choice in their ARISE IHSS worker.
+Staff and contractors will receive orientations and refresher trainings on cultural sensitivity and cultural humility, particularly as it may relate to cultural differences in communication and personal space when a worker is providing in-home services. - C) Client/Family-Driven.
+Client preference will be paramount throughout clients will determine if they want to enroll in the program, and they will have a choice in their ARISE in-home support worker.
 They will have opportunities to provide feedback to their MHA case manager on their satisfaction with their worker, and can request to change their worker if it is not a good fit.
-With the support of their occupational therapist and/or case manager, clients will also oversee the ARISE IHSS worker's day-to-day tasks in their home and will always have choice about the tasks/activities that the ARISE IHSS worker performs.
+With the support of their occupational therapist and/or case manager, clients will also oversee the ARISE in-home support worker's day-to-day tasks in their home and will always have choice about the tasks/activities that the ARISE in-home support worker performs.
 To the extent that clients have involved family members, family members' perspectives will be considered as well in terms of the match between the client and their worker. - D) Wellness, Recovery, and Resilience-Focused.
 The ARISE program is intended to help clients maintain stable housing, which is critically important to recovery and wellness.
 With less risk and worry about losing housing, the program will support clients' capacity to continue focusing on their recovery and wellness goals. - E) Integrated Service Experience for Clients and Families.
-ARISE clients will already be receiving services from MHA, so they will have a seamless transition to the ARISE program.
+ARISE clients will already be receiving services from MHA, so they will have a seamless transition to the

+ARISE program.
 The program will also refer clients to BHRS services as needed and support with linkages to behavioral health care.